War Horse (film): Plot

-By 1918, Albert has finally enlisted and is now fighting alongside Andrew in the Second Battle of the Somme.
-After a British charge into no man's land, Albert and Andrew miraculously make it across to the German trench, where a gas bomb explodes.
-Andrew is killed by the gas attack while Albert survives, temporarily blinded.
+By 1918, Albert has enlisted and is fighting alongside Andrew in the Second Battle of the Somme where Andrew is killed and Albert temporarily blinded by an exploding gas bomb.

-The Germans use Joey and Topthorn to haul artillery, under the care of Private Hengelmann.
-He cares for them as best as he can, but Topthorn succumbs to exhaustion and dies.
-Devastated over the loss of an animal he came to care for, Hengelmann rebels against his commanders and is detained, but not before freeing Joey from his reins.
-Joey escapes, narrowly evading an oncoming tank, and gallops into no man's land, becoming entangled in barbed wire.
+The Germans use Joey and Topthorn to haul artillery under the care of Private Friedrich Hengelmann.
+Topthorn succumbs to exhaustion from overwork and dies.
+Devastated over this loss, Hengelmann rebels against his commanders and frees Joey from his reins.
+Joey gallops into no man's land and evades a tank but is entangled in barbed wire.
 Colin, a British soldier, makes his way to Joey under a white flag and tries to free him.
 Peter, a German soldier, comes over with wire cutters, and together they rescue Joey.
-To decide who should take the horse, they flip a coin, and Colin wins and guides the injured Joey to the British trench.
+They flip a coin for ownership of the horse, and Colin guides the injured Joey to the British lines.
 Albert hears about Joey's rescue while recuperating.
 Just as Joey is about to be put down by a doctor who deems the horse too injured to recover, Joey hears Albert's owl call.
 Albert, his eyes still bandaged, is able to describe Joey in perfect detail, and the two are reunited.
-The doctor decides to nurse Joey back to health.
+The doctor nurses Joey back to health.

-World War I ends, and Joey is ordered to be auctioned because only the horses of officers will return home.
-Albert's comrades raise a collection to bid for the horse.
-The auction is won by Emilie's grandfather, who implies that Emilie has died and the horse is all he has left of her.
-However, after Albert pleads with him, the old man recognizes the strength of the soldier's bond, and returns the pennant and Joey to Albert.
-Albert returns with Joey to his family's farm, embracing his mother and returning the pennant to his father, who extends his hand to him with pride, as Joey watches.
+After the Great War ends Joey is put up for auction.
+Albert's comrades raise a collection to bid against a wealthy French butcher.
+Emilie's grandfather wins the auction, implying she has died and the horse is all he has left of her.
+After Albert pleads with him, the old man recognises the strength of the soldier's bond, returning the pennant and Joey to Albert.
+Albert returns with Joey to his family's farm, embracing his mother and returning the pennant to his father, who extends his hand to him with pride as Joey watches.